trstlabs/intento/docs/docs/intents/from-connected-chain.md

 Here it is important that the `timeout_timestamp` or `timeout_height` takes into account the proposal's end time.
 Alternatively both of the timeout values can be set to `0`.

-Further it is important that the field `register_ica` is set to `"true"` the first time you create an action.
+Further it is important that the field `register_ica` is set to `"true"` the first time you create an flow.
 This will register an Interchain Account from Intento on the destination chain.

-A message in the `action["msgs"]` array can be like the following MsgSend:
+A message in the `flow["msgs"]` array can be like the following MsgSend:

 ```json
 {